DRIPs and Investment Accounts for Kids

 We have purchased this book for our older grandchildren, usually when they were getting their first job, so they could see how they would benefit by holding on to their investments, rather than cashing them in while they are young.

 Open an Investment Account for Children

-Another program that is available under the Uniform Gifts to Minors Act is an investment account.
-Your children will love the idea of owning stock, especially if you help them invest in a company that interests them.
+In addition to savings accounts, another program which is available under the Uniform Gifts to Minors Act is an investment account.
+Your children will love the idea of owning stock, especially if you help them invest in a company which interests them.
 Many major corporations that cater to children, such as Disney and McDonalds, have special investment programs for kids.
 For example, when children own at least 10 shares of Disney stocks, the company will send out special mailings to the kids, including their own annual report.

 Easy Activities to Help Your Kids Grow Their Money